Signs and indicators of child sexual abuse

 - bruises on soft parts of the body, like buttocks or thighs

-- pain or burning when going to the toilet.
-1,2
+- pain or burning when going to the toilet, including frequent urinary tract infections.
+2, 3

 Children and young people who are sexually abused may find it difficult to process and deal with their distress after the trauma they have experienced.
 Emotional or behavioural changes could include: